 We are halfway through the summer and it’s starting to reach boiling temps on the daily.
 It is officially necessary to carry sunscreen on you at all times, and to know at least a few places offhand where you can get in the water, stat.
 Here are the most essential spots in Austin for swimming and chilling out near the water on a hot summer day.

 First things first: Barton Springs Pool is a party all the time and the water is freezing cold.
 The pool is within city limits, but it can get a little busy, so your best bet is swimming in the early morning hours.
+There’s a free side, but if you want more of a pool vibe, you can pay $5 as a resident to access the diving board and deep waters.

 There are so many community and neighborhood pools and splash pads around Austin that you’re bound to have one nearby.
 Most are just open for the summer, but some stay open year-round.